WRITTEN BY: BRUCE LOVELACE

 What's the best time of year to photography the wolves at Lakota

 The photography season runs from September to April.
 Later than that and the wolves' start to lose their winter coats and don't look their best.
-The fall and winter months are the best time to photograph the wolves.
+The fall and winter months are the better time to photograph the wolves, with the middle of autumn as the best time for including the beautiful colors in your photography of the wolves.

 Is flash photography permitted on the wolf tour?